 EkhartYoga members may like to try the following videos:

 - Get rid of stress with Marlene Smits

 - Meditation after a stressful day with Esther Teule

-Release your deep muscles with our Deep Release programme
+Release tension in body and mind with our Deep Release program

-A three week guided yoga programme where we focus on releasing tension within the mind and the muscles and fascia/connective tissues of the body including the QL muscle.
+Deep release is a three week guided yoga program where we focus on releasing tension within the mind and the muscles and fascia/connective tissues of the body including the QL muscle.
 With three classes a week including Hatha, Yin and Yoga Nidra.
-Go to programme.